 Is Delta Management Associates a scam?

 They’re legit.
 According to the Better Business Bureau (BBB), Delta Management Associates, Inc. is a legitimate collection agency, founded and incorporated in 1986.
 The BBB established DMA’s profile page in 2004.
 DMA is listed as a collection agency with an estimated 200 employees.
-Buzzfile estimates Delta Management Associates’s annual revenue at $24.2 million.
+Buzzfile estimates Delta Management Associates’s annual revenue at $24.2 million and the size of its headquarters staff at 182 people.

 According to its website, Delta Management Associates’ “experience, knowledge, and expertise, in conjunction with its proven collection strategy, enable…comprehensive collection solutions, including detailed portfolio analysis, outstanding customer service, and a targeted approach designed to provide the greatest return to…clients.”
 DMA’s mission is “to serve as a seamless extension of…clients’ business offices, capitalizing on…proven business process strategies to provide exceptional results and superior customer service.”